p42ai/js-assistant/README.md

 # Feedback & Updates

-If you want to provide feedback, e.g. which refactorings or functions you'd like to see in P42, or if you'd like to receive updates, you can follow us on [Twitter @p42ai](https://twitter.com/p42ai) or [LinkedIn](https://www.linkedin.com/company/p42-software).
+If you want to provide feedback, e.g., which refactorings or functions you'd like to see in P42, or if you'd like to receive updates, you can follow us on [Twitter @p42ai](https://twitter.com/p42ai) or [LinkedIn](https://www.linkedin.com/company/p42-software).